jweiland-net/checkmysite/README.md

 # checkmysite
-TYPO3 Extension which checks for suspicious/modified files like index.php
+TYPO3 Extension, which checks for a suspicious/modified index.php